Skip To Main Content

 Nursing Services

 Little Falls Community Schools Nursing Services aims to promote a healthy environment to support student well-being.
-Nurses at each school provide a collection of services including First Aid and Illness Management, Medication Management, Screenings (Vision, Hearing, Scoliosis), Immunization Management, and Individualized Health Plans.
+Health staff at each school provide a collection of services including First Aid and Illness Management, Medication Management, Screenings (Vision, Hearing, Scoliosis), Immunization Management, and Individualized Health Plans.

 First Aid and Illness Management